Category — Friday Blog Roundup

 Okay, now my choices this week.

-The roundup to the Roundup: Tea and book time.
+The roundup to the Roundup: Leonard Cohen when you least expect him.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between August 12 – 19) and not the blog’s main URL.
+Please use a permalink to the blog post (written between September 30 – October 7) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week?
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.